 Alongside its sister organization in Winnipeg, Planned Parenthood Brandon was established in 1976, followed a year later by a branch in nearby Portage la Prairie.
 During the period between 1977–1982, Planned Parenthood split and reformed several times, finally amalgamating in 1988 as a provincial agency with 2 offices; 1 in Winnipeg and 1 in Brandon.
 Planned Parenthood Manitoba was renamed SERC – Sexuality Education Resource Centre Manitoba, Inc. in 1997.

-2004 – SERC’s 1st Online Resource website goes live
+2004 – SERC’s first online resource website goes live

-1997 – Planned Parenthood Manitoba renamed Sexuality Education Resource Centre MB, Inc. (SERC)
+1997 – PPM renamed Sexuality Education Resource Centre MB, Inc. (SERC)

-1988 – Canada’s abortion law ruled unconstitutional; abortions become universally accessible for Canadian women
+1988 – Canada’s abortion law ruled unconstitutional; abortions access becomes less restricted

-1969 – Birth control become legal in Canada
+1969 – Birth control becomes legal in Canada

-1960 – The pill is available, but illegal
+1960 – Birth control pill available, but illegal

 1934 – Winnipeg Birth Control Society established

-1892 – Federal laws passed making it illegal to sell birth control in Canada
+1892 – Federal laws pass making it illegal to sell birth control in Canada